11:00 am ET –1:00 pm ET

 With accessibility in mind, we want to make sure as many children have access to our camps as possible.
 Each child may be registered for up to two (consecutive or nonconsecutive) weeks of camp.
 Only the first two weeks submitted will count toward registration.
 Any additional weeks registered will not be honored.

 Grab any camera and let’s make a movie!
-Led by Education Program Manager and JBFC Kids Curator Emily Ohara, Filmmaking 101 is an opportunity for students to create their very own 1–3 min short film with the support of a group of film-loving peers and the guidance of a professional film instructor.
-Meeting every day, makers will engage in mini film challenges, pitching ideas, storyboarding, camera tricks, and editing, with a screening at the end where friends and family get the chance to watch their final film, hear from the filmmakers about their process, and ask questions!
+Led by Education Program Manager and JBFC Kids Curator Emily Ohara, Filmmaking 101 is an opportunity for students to create their very own 1–3 minute short film with the support of a group of film-loving peers and the guidance of a professional film instructor.
+Designed to be a crash course in writing and filmmaking in just five days, story ideas will be generated from given prompts and we’ll explore the technique of “show, don’t tell.”
+Meeting daily, makers will engage in mini film challenges, pitching ideas, storyboarding, camera tricks, and editing, with a screening at the end where friends and family get the chance to watch their final film, hear from the filmmakers about their process, and ask questions!

 - Smartphone or iPad editing app (example: iMovie)

 - Computer with Zoom application for class meetings